 I started the day with The Coffee Song on infinite repeat in my head for probably an hour until I realized I could purge it with my headphones.
 The Enormocast podcasts that I downloaded before starting the FKT were exactly what I needed and helped drown out my thoughts of fatigue.
 My headphones turned out to be possibly the most important piece of gear during this leg.

 I had to consciously and continuously push myself to maintain a decent pace.
-I was wearing my heart rate monitor and I was baffled that my perception of effort was high but my heart rate was quite low, just as I had seen on Split (it didn’t occur to me that my heart rate monitor was giving erroneous output because it hadn’t been cleaned in a while).
+I was wearing my heart rate monitor and I was baffled that my perception of effort was high but my heart rate was quite low, just as I had seen on Split (maybe my heart rate monitor was giving erroneous output because it hadn’t been cleaned in a while).
 I ate my homemade caffeinated gel throughout the day to help this.
 Since I had done Williamson as a training weekend, I was quite familiar with this route, and I tackled it incrementally and tried to derive satisfaction in the variation: “focus on getting through these creek crossings,” “switchbacks are next,” “the saddle is coming up,” now we get some descent,” “we’re almost at Anvil Camp,” and so on.
 After days of seeing essentially no one all day, I passed a number of parties on the trail (at least I was not going slower than the backpackers, I thought) and campsites.
 It wasn’t quite the weekend, but it seemed I was now sharing the mountains with all the weekend warriors.

 The next increment was surmounting Shepherd’s Pass.
 The microspikes and ice axe that I brought to ensure that the steep snow at the head of Sheperds Pass would not cause any issues were a waste of weight – the boot track was well established and the traverse was brief and horizontal, the snow firm but not slippery.
 I stashed them in the rocks just beyond the pass, about 4.5 hours after leaving the car, about 10 miles and 5,700 feet below.
 Somehow, I was not doing too bad at all…